base64encrypted/php_base64encrypted/README.md

 <br><br>

- To check the integrity of the encrypted data, add true to the fifth parameter (return false if wrong data).
+ To check integrity of the encrypted data, add true to the fifth parameter (return false if wrong data).

 ## Example: